centre-for-humanities-computing/validator/README.md

 ```

 ## Debugging

 Debug messages can be toggled on and off by calling `Validator.debug(true|false)`.

 ## Validator Factory and Static Methods

-- `Validator.create(erorPrefix, mode):testFunction` - Creates a new validation context with the given mode.
+- `Validator.create(erorPrefix, mode):testFunction` - Creates a new validator with the given mode.
-  The returned "test" function gives access to the verb context
-  which return the predicate used for performing the actual tests
+  The returned "test" function gives access to the verb context which return the predicate used for performing the actual tests
-- `Validator.createOnErrorThrowValidator(errorPrefix):testFunction` - Creates a new validation context which throws an `ValidationError` if a test fails
+- `Validator.createOnErrorThrowValidator(errorPrefix):testFunction` - Creates a new validator which throws an `ValidationError` if a test fails
-- `Validator.createOnErrorBreakValidator(errorPrefix):testFunction` - Creates a new validation context which breaks if a test fails
+- `Validator.createOnErrorBreakValidator(errorPrefix):testFunction` - Creates a new validator which breaks if a test fails
-- `Validator.createOnErrorNextPathValidator(errorPrefix):testFunction` - Creates a new validation context which moves on to the next path if a test fails
+- `Validator.createOnErrorNextPathValidator(errorPrefix):testFunction` - Creates a new validator which moves on to the next path if a test fails
 - `Validator.createRuleSet(errorPrefix):RuleSet` - Creates a `RuleSet` with the given mode
-- `Validator.createOnErrorThrowRuleSet(errorPrefix):RuleSet` - Creates a `RuleSet` which throws an `ValidationError` if a test fails
+- `Validator.createOnErrorThrowRuleSet(errorPrefix):RuleSet` - Creates a new `RuleSet` which throws an `ValidationError` if a test fails
-- `Validator.createOnErrorBreakRuleSet(errorPrefix):RuleSet` - Creates a `RuleSet` which breaks if a test fails
+- `Validator.createOnErrorBreakRuleSet(errorPrefix):RuleSet` - Creates a new `RuleSet` which breaks if a test fails
-- `Validator.createOnErrorNextPathRuleSet(errorPrefix):RuleSet` - Creates a `RuleSet` which moves on to the next path if a test fails
+- `Validator.createOnErrorNextPathRuleSet(errorPrefix):RuleSet` - Creates a new `RuleSet` which moves on to the next path if a test fails
 - `Validator.validationResult(testFunction)` - get the `ValidationResult` of the test function
 - `Validator.debug(true|false)` - enable / disable debugging messages

 ## Validator Overview

 - `does:ValidatorContext`
 - `doesNot:ValidatorContext`
 - `is:ValidatorContext`
 - `isNot:ValidatorContext`
-- `optional:Validator` - only validate the following predicates if the current value i not `nil`
+- `optional:Validator` - only validate the following predicates if the current value is *not* `nil`
 - `value:*` - returns the actual value for this context
-- `conditionally(predicate(validator)):Validator` - only validate the following predicates if the predicate is fulfilled
+- `conditionally(predicate(validator)):Validator` - only validate the following tests if the passed in predicate is fulfilled
 - `each(predicate, [errorMessage, [messageArgs]]):boolean` - validate each element in the `iterable` against the predicate
 - `transform(tranformer):Validator` - transform the current value into something else, e.g. making a `string` lowercase
 - `prop(path):Validator` - get a `Validator` for the `path` relative to the current context value (typically an object)
-- `errorContext(...contextPath)` - adds one or more error context paths to the current validator context making it possible change which path(s) should fail on error
+- `errorContext(...contextPath)` - adds one or more error context paths to the current validator context making it possible change which path(s) should fail on
+  error
 - `fulfill(predicate):ValidatorContext` - alias for `does.fulfill()`
 - `fulfillOneOf(predicates):ValidatorContext` - alias for `does.fulfillOneOf()`
 - `fulfillAllOf(predicates):ValidatorContext` - alias for `does.fulfillAllOf()`

 ## ValidatorContext Overview

 All methods take an optional `errorMessage` and `messageArgs` as the last two arguments and all methods
 returns a `boolean`.

 - `anArray()`
 - `aBoolean()`
 - `aFloatString()`
+- `aFunction()`
 - `anInteger()`
 - `anIntegerString()`
 - `aNumber()`
 - `anObject()`
 - `aString()`
 - `empty()`
+- `endWith(endStr)`
 - `equalTo(otherValue)`
-- `endWith(endStr)`
 - `fulfill(predicate)`
 - `fulfillAllOf(predicates)`
 - `fulfillOneOf(predicates)`